The day has finally arrived!

 Assess Existing Assets

-You probably recognize the name Neil Patel.
-If not, he cofounded Crazy Egg, and has since created several very successful blogs.
+You probably recognize the name Neil Patel (after all, this is his site).
+If not, he co-founded Crazy Egg, and has since created several very successful blogs.
 He clearly works harder than most people, and he knows his trade, so chances are good he would have found success regardless of his base.
 That said, the name recognition, authority, and readership he gained probably didn’t hurt, right?

 Starting out, you probably don’t have a blog with hundreds of thousands of subscribers to pull from, but that doesn’t mean you don’t have anything at all.